Wrong (Lindsey Buckingham song): Release

 Billboard announced that the song would be serviced to AOR stations on May 19, 1992.
 Buckingham was surprised that his record company picked "Wrong" as the album's first single; he wanted "Don't Look Down" to fulfill that role instead.

 For the week dated May 29, 1992, Radio & Records reported that the song received 30 adds to AOR stations, which was enough for the song to debut at number 59 on the publication's listing of the top AOR tracks.
 80 AOR stations had the song in their playlist for the week dated June 26, 1992 – an increase of 15 over the previous week, making it the eighth most added song in that format.
 For the July 17, 1992 edition of Radio & Records, "Wrong" was ranked 15th on the publication's list of the top AOR tracks, with 64 percent of reporting stations in that format playing the song.
 "Wrong" did not chart on the Billboard Hot 100 and instead reached number 23 on the Mainstream Rock chart.
 "Wrong" was listed as a "hit add" on the July 4, 1992 edition of Canada's RPM trade magazine and debuted at number 79 on the singles chart that same week.
 Later that month, it peaked at number 50 on the Canadian singles chart.

 "Wrong" was performed a few times during the Out of the Cradle tour, although it was later dropped from the setlist due to the band's belief that the song did not translate well to a live setting.
 In the song's music video, which was directed by Julien Temple, Buckingham engages in a series of guitar duels with doppelgängers emerging from a mirror.
 Buckingham described it as "a fun romp whose narrative pits an artist who values integrity against his own alter ego driven by baser instincts, cheered on by a boardroom of mercenary executives watching from the sidelines."

 Critical reception

+Cashbox said that "Wrong" had "many recognizable Mac traits, as well as his own signature guitar style".
+Billboard described the song as "uptempo" and "feverish".
+Stereo Review highlighted Buckingham's "neurotic falsetto" vocals, believing that they created a "dramatic effect".
+J.D.
+Considine of Rolling Stone characterized "Wrong" as the only song on Out of the Cradle "explicitly addressing the music business."